From Dispersion to Attraction: Spectral Dynamics of Hallucination Across Whisper Model Scales: Discussion

 \textbf{Mechanism of Error:} In \textbf{Regime I}, hallucinations are symptomatic of \textit{signal dispersion}; the Jacobian norm decays ($\rho < 1$), causing the model output to decouple from acoustic evidence.
 In \textbf{Regime II}, hallucinations are the result of \textit{attractor capture}; the high structural alignment guides perturbed inputs into spurious basins of attraction ($\Psi$).
-Because the model is trapped in a rigid low-rank state, the output remains locally confident despite being acoustically unfounded.
+Because the model is trapped in a rigid low-rank state, the output remains locally confident despite being acoustically unfounded. \textbf{Regime II} characterizes confidence, not correctness: distinguishing accurate from hallucinated outputs still requires task labels or external verification.